bridge-codes/bridge/packages/bridge/README.md

 ## Middleware

-A middleware is handler function that is called before the resolve function of the main handler of the called endpoint.
+A middleware is handler that is called before the resolve function of the main handler of the called endpoint.
 Creating a middleware is just as simple as creating a handler.
-In fact, it is a handler function which means that the middleware can perform the exact same tasks.
+In fact, it is a handler which means that the middleware can perform the exact same tasks.

 The return of the middleware is returned into the `mid` object of the resolve function of the main handler.
 Its type is infered.
+If a middleware returns an **httpError**, it sends an error the the client and the resolve function of the main handler is not executed anymore.

+Middlewares can also have **query**, **headers** and **body** validation.

 **Example**